jkid22/jenkins-puppet/README.md

 The site.pp manifest uses a Jenkins class to setup an apt repository and install the Jenkins Server.
 The steps to build the site.pp are located at https://wiki.jenkins-ci.org/display/JENKINS/Puppet.

-Additinally, the site.pp integrates the port modifications from 8080->8000.
+Additionally, the site.pp integrates the port modifications from 8080->8000.
 The manifest uses the stdlib puppet module to change the default port setting in the configuration file, /etc/default/jenkins, to port 8000.

 ## Questions